A property of strictly convex functions which differ from each other by a constant on the boundary of their domain

 is lower semicontinuous, strictly convex, G\^ateaux differentiable in $\hbox {\rm int}(C)$ and $J_{|\partial C}-\varphi$ is constant in $\partial C$.
 Hence, the conclusion of Theorem 2.6 applies with such a function $J$ and we are done. $\bigtriangleup$

-{\bf Acknowledgements.} The author has been supported by the Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM) and by the Universit\`a degli Studi di Catania, PIACERI 2020-2022, Linea di intervento 2, Progetto ”MAFANE”. \eject \centerline {\bf References}
+{\bf Acknowledgements.} The author has been supported by the Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM) and by the Universit\`a degli Studi di Catania, PIACERI 2020-2022, Linea di intervento 2, Progetto ”MAFANE”.
+The author would like to thank the referee for his/her comments and remarks. \eject \centerline {\bf References}

 [1] 5pt B. RICCERI, {\it Nonlinear eigenvalue problems}, in ``Handbook of Nonconvex Analysis and Applications'' D. Y. Gao and D. Motreanu eds., 543-595, International Press, 2010.

 [2] 5pt B. RICCERI, {\it On a minimax theorem: an improvement, a new proof and an overview of its applications}, Minimax Theory Appl., {\bf 2} (2017), 99-152.